 On September 7, 2015, President Barack Obama signed an Executive Order requiring all federal contractors and subcontractors to be provided Paid Sick Leave.
 If you are an employee of a company that holds federal contracts and you are supporting those contracts, you may be covered.

 - A minimum of 1 hour of sick leave accrued for every 30 hours worked

-- Sick Leave may not be capped lower than 7 days (56 working hours)
+- Sick Leave may not be capped lower than seven days (56 working hours)

 - Qualified employees may use this leave for mental or physical health conditions, preventative care or diagnosis, or for the care of a family member.

-- Accrued leave may carried over to the next calendar year.
+- Accrued leave may be carried over to the next calendar year.

 You may read the full Executive Order here.

 https://www.lawfficespace.com/ – Philip Miles, an attorney with McQuaide Blasko in State College, Pennsylvania, and law professor at Penn State.

 https://www.employmentlawmonitor.com/ – published by Cole Schotz, a national law firm that represents individuals and businesses in labor and employment law.
 Offices in NY, NJ, DE, MD, and TX.